Symmetries of Schroedinger equation with scalar and vector potentials: Discussion

-In accordance with the above Tables 1 and 3 in particular include the classification of symmetries of Schr\"odinger equations with scalar potentials since the vector potentials presented here can be removed without changing the symmetry groups of the corresponding equations.
+In accordance with the above, Tables 1 and 3 in particular include the classification of symmetries of SEs with scalar potentials since the vector potentials presented there can be removed without changing the symmetry groups of the corresponding equations.
 In this way we recover the Boyer classification \cite{Boy} or, more exactly, its corrected version presented in \cite{Nuca}.
-On the other hand, Tables 1 and 2 implicitly include the classification of symmetries of Schr\"odinger equations describing particles interacting with purely magnetic field since the scalar potentials presented here can be simple nullified.
+On the other hand, Tables 1 and 2 implicitly include the classification of symmetries of SEs describing particles interacting with purely magnetic field since the scalar potentials presented there can be nullified without changing the presented symmetries.
 And only Table 4 includes the systems with non-separable interactions with superpositions of the electric and magnetic fields.
+Namely, neither scalar nor vector potentials cannot be nullified without changing the symmetries presented there, and these symmetries are not valid for the free SE.

 In the classification tables the systems admitting additional equivalence transformations are clearly indicated.
 The invariance algebras of dimension $d\leq 6$ are specified using notations proposed in \cite{snob}.
 More extended solvable invariance algebras are notified by the symbols $\textsf{s}_{n,m}$ where the first subindex $n>6$ indicates the algebra dimension and the second one is a conventional number of the algebra.
-Since solvable algebras of such dimension are not classified jet, everything we could do was to present the nontrivial commutation relations for the basis elements.
+Since solvable algebras of such dimensions are not classified jet, everything we could do was to present the nontrivial commutation relations for their basis elements.

-The presented classification is complete.
-Namely, all inequivalent systems and the corresponding symmetry algebras are presented.
-The equivalence groupoid for the considered class of equations is fixed also.
-In particular it includes transformations (\ref{t9}) which are seemed be nice and have a clear group-theoretical meaning which is discussed in the following paragraph.
+The presented specification of the symmetry algebras might be useful for potential readers.
+Various fine properties of these algebras including explicit forms of the related Casimir operators can be found in \cite{snob}.